Inside Nick Cannon’s plan to become the most powerful man in media

 Nick Cannon has guided his career with a modest goal in mind: “to become the most powerful man in media.”

-Judging by his current resume, he seems to be on track.
+Judging by his current résumé, he seems to be on track.

-In addition to hosting and executive producing Fox’s The Masked Singer, MTV’s Wild ‘n Out, and E!’s newest show Celebrity Call Center, Cannon also launched two nationally syndicated radio shows this year on top of his #1 show on Power 106, Nick Cannon Mornings.
+In addition to hosting and executive producing Fox’s The Masked Singer, MTV’s Wild ‘n Out, and E!’s newest show, Celebrity Call Center, Cannon also launched two nationally syndicated radio shows this year on top of his #1 show on Power 106, Nick Cannon Mornings.

-Of course, all of the above, doesn’t include his film and music career that spans two decades—not to mention his businesses outside of media that include an Los Angeles-based vegan soul food restaurant he launched this year, and his line of headphones that have generated more than $80 million in revenue.
+Of course, the above doesn’t include his film and music career that spans two decades—not to mention his businesses outside of media, which include a Los Angeles-based vegan soul food restaurant he launched this year, and his line of headphones that have generated more than $80 million in revenue.

 It’s an already dizzying track record, but Cannon is about to add what he hopes will become the crown jewel of his empire to tie it all together: his nationally syndicated daytime talk show Nick Cannon premiering in September.

 “It will become the central hub of all things Nick Cannon,” he says.
 “I’ve never been able to really show people what I could do.
 And even when I have, it’s been compartmentalized, like, ‘I didn’t know you could act.
 I didn’t know you can play the drums.
 I didn’t know you DJ’ed.
-I didn’t know you did stand up.’
+I didn’t know you did stand-up.’
 Every time, it’s a big ‘I didn’t know.’
 I feel like this would be the place where I can bring all my audiences, as well as all my talents, together.”

 Gaining a foothold in the barrage of content being churned out today is a feat of its own—but daytime TV in particular has an extensive graveyard of celebrity-driven talk shows.
 Queen Latifah, Wayne Brady, Anderson Cooper, Harry Connick Jr., Nate Berkus, Bethenny Frankel, Kris Jenner, and Tony Danza are just a few of the big names that couldn’t break through in daytime.

-Note: Editor’s note: This story was written and scheduled to be published prior to the emergence of a video in which Nick Cannon shared antisemitic views on an episode of “Cannon’s Class,” his YouTube talk show.
-The video was filmed last year, but came to light over the weekend.
-We learned of the controversy after this article had been published, as well as Cannon’s history of praising antisemite Louis Farrakhan.
-On Monday afternoon, Cannon spoke again with Fast Company about his comments, and that conversation is here.